chainsawriot/resdtmf/README.md

 <!-- badges: end -->

-The goal of Responsible Document-term Matrix Format (resdtmf) is to create a machine-readable, plain-text and exchangable file format of document-term matrices (dtm, or in quanteda’s parlance, document-feature matrices).
+The goal of Responsible Document-term Matrix Format (`resdtmf`, pronounced as “res-dumf” /ɹɪˈzdəmf/) is to create a machine-readable, plain-text and exchangable file format of document-term matrices (dtm, or in quanteda’s parlance, document-feature matrices).

 Currently, there is no standard format for document-term matrics.
 A resdtmf file is a JSON file with five components: